Sensors: Data Processing

 Exporting ODBA values

-ODBA can be exported along with accelerometer data along with other auxiliary data by File > Annotations > Export Acc Bursts as CSV .
+ODBA can be exported along with accelerometer data along with other auxiliary data by File > Export Annotated Events > Export Acc Bursts as CSV .

 One file will be created per grouping (individual/tag/deployment).
 You’ll be asked where to save each file.